 How do Bitcoins work?

-Bitcoins are a digital form of currency which can be used to purchase almost anything, and with more and more websites and businesses accepting Bitcoins, the only way is up for this new way of spending money.
-Basically, to use bitcoins you must have an online or offline ‘wallet’ which can be compared to a bank account.
-The wallet stores your Bitcoins, and you have a unique ‘wallet ID’ which is like your account number.
+Bitcoins are a digital form of currency which can be used to purchase almost anything.
+To use bitcoins you must have an online or offline ‘wallet’ which can be compared to a bank account.
+The wallet stores your Bitcoins (which are lines of code), and you have a unique ‘wallet ID’ which is like your bank account number.

 People can send you money by requesting a transaction from their own bitcoin wallet, they enter your ‘wallet ID’ and send the money over to you that way.
 The transaction sends what’s called a ‘block’ which is a complex math problem.
 This block is sent through a string of different computers around the world which have bitcoin software installed on them..